diasbass/diasbass/README.md

 ### "Falaí Geek, Beleza"?! 🖖

 My name is Rodrigo Dias.
 Front-end Developer and Data Engineer.
-I worked on projects for major brands such as Itaú, OI, B2W Digital (Shoptime, Sou Barato, Americanas), FGV, Prudential, Diageo, Stefanini IT, Isto é, Toque a Campainha and Others.
+I worked on projects for major brands such as Itaú, OI, B2W Digital (Shoptime, Sou Barato, Americanas), FGV, Prudential, Diageo, Stefanini IT, Isto é, Toque a Campainha, CIEDS and Others.
 I've been working as Front-End Developer since 2008 and currently I'm Data Engineer at [DP6](https://dp6.com.br).

 In my free time I like to watch movies (🎞️) and series (📺), to play videogame (🎮), to listen and play to music (🎵) and produce geek content to Youtube Channel [Geek Project TV](https://bit.ly/geekprojecttv), my Blog [Geek Project](https://geekproject.com.br) and my Twitch Channel [@GeekProject](https://twitch.com/geekproject).